-10 Day Drop: Reinstated in the 2021-22 school year, the Oregon State Law requires that we withdraw students who miss ten consecutive days of school.
+10 Day Drop: Oregon State Law requires that we withdraw students who miss ten consecutive days of school.
 If a student is absent for any reason for 10 consecutive days, they will be withdrawn from school and will have to re-enroll when they return.
 The re-enrollment process will be streamlined.